|

 in future repair work, this information will be extremely valuable.

-Q) If the house proves to be in good condition, did I really need an inspection?
+Q) If the house proves to be in good condition, did I really

 A) Yes.
 Now you can complete your home purchase with confidence about the condition